Anthony Maitland, 10th Earl of Lauderdale: Admiral

 Maitland was promoted to rear-admiral as a rear-admiral of the blue on 23 November 1841 through seniority.
 He became a vice-admiral on 11 June 1851, and was promoted to admiral on 18 June 1857.
 He was made a Knight Grand Cross of the Order of the Bath on 10 November 1862.
-He died as an admiral of the red, having never served at sea as an admiral.
+Maitland died on 22 March 1863 as an admiral of the red, having never served at sea as an admiral.

 Political career

 Maitland was a member of parliament for Haddington Burghs between 1813 and 1818, and Berwickshire between 1826 and 1832; he afterwards became a deputy lieutenant of Berwickshire.
 These seats were family seats, and when in parliament Maitland voted along the family line with the opposition.
 For his services Maitland was made a Knight Commander of the Order of the Bath on 6 April 1832.
-He became Earl of Lauderdale on 22 August 1860 upon the death of his elder brother James; he was able to sit in the House of Lords as an English peer instead of as a Scottish representative peer because of the subsidiary title Baron Lauderdale that had been granted to his father in 1806.Syrett, Commissioned Sea Officers, p.
+He became Earl of Lauderdale on 22 August 1860 upon the death of his elder brother James; he was able to sit in the House of Lords as a British peer instead of as a Scottish representative peer because of the subsidiary title Baron Lauderdale that had been granted to his father in 1806.Syrett, Commissioned Sea Officers, p.
 295 Upon his death, Maitland's Scottish titles were inherited by his cousin Thomas Maitland while his English titles became extinct.

-Death

-Maitland died on 22 March 1863.